Last modified: December 30, 2018

 However, in a cryptic pregnancy, little or no hCG is detected due to the fetus not producing enough of this hormone.
-Hence, the pregnancy can’t be confirmed by the usual methods, increasingly the likelihood of it going undetected.
+Hence, the pregnancy can’t be confirmed by the usual methods, increasing the likelihood of it going undetected.

 What are the symptoms of a cryptic pregnancy?

-The symptoms of cryptic pregnancy would be similar to those you would experience in a normal pregnancy but they may be more subtle.
-For instance you may experience nausea and vomiting but it may not be as intense as experienced in a regular pregnancy.
+The symptoms of cryptic pregnancy would be similar to those you would experience in normal pregnancy but they may be more subtle.
+For instance, you may experience nausea and vomiting but it may not be as intense as experienced in a regular pregnancy.
 Similarly, the flutters in the stomach may be similar to feeling gassy.

 Some women also experience period like bleeding during the pregnancy with shorter durations and lighter flow.
 Such a situation can make anyone think that they’re not pregnant.